rsonger/CDIO-Asia-2021/presentation-SONGER.md

 **Interdependent model of motivation** in collectivistic "Eastern" societies
 - Achievement is higher for students with strong connections to supportive others
-- Motivated by social expectation and contribution, ***PURPOSE***
+- Motivated by social contribution and expectation, ***PURPOSE***

 ---

 # Predicting Achievement from Passion

 Li et al. found passion was less of a predictor for achievement in collectivistic societies than in Western, educated, industrialized, rich, and democratic (WEIRD) societies.
-* The role of passion should not be overemphasized in diverse learning environments.
+- The role of passion should not be overemphasized in diverse learning environments.
-* Researchers need measures of interdependent motivation for collectivistic contexts:
+- Researchers need measures of interdependent motivation for collectivistic cultures:
   * Perceived norms in the classroom
   * Sense of belonging
   * Responsibility to one's family